StevenACoffman/small/README.md

-# Get Small with Docker and Go
+# Get Small with Distroless Docker and Go
 ### Create the smallest secured golang docker image

 Restricting what's in your runtime container to precisely what's necessary for your app is a best practice employed by Google and other tech giants that have used containers in production for many years.
 It improves the signal to noise of scanners (e.g. CVE) and reduces the burden of establishing provenance to just what you need.

+Running your containers as non-root prevents malicious code from gaining permissions in the container host and means that not just anyone who has pulled your container from the Docker Hub can gain access to everything on your server, for example.

 ```
 ✓ usage: make [target]